Vansmak/mediarr_sensor/README.md

 ## Upcoming Features

-- Jellyfin and Emby support
-- Direct Plex playback functionality
+- Direct playback functionality
-- Library status indicators for Trakt/TMDB content
+- Library status indicators for Trakt/TMDB content, more user endppints like calendar for trakt
-- Integration with Sonarr/Radarr for direct addition of new content
+- Integration with Sonarr/Radarr/seer for direct addition of new content

 ## Contributors
 Vansmak aka Vanhacked